-Based on the literature review, various studies supported the positive effect of NAM appliance therapy on nasal symmetry in unilateral clefts of the lip and or palate treatment.
+Based on the literature review, the positive effect of NAM appliance therapy on nasal symmetry in unilateral clefts of the lip and/or palate treatment is supported in various studies.
 The NAM therapy is effective in decreasing the severity of the initial cleft deformity, as well as repositioning of deformed nasal cartilage and alveolar process, which has many beneficial results in the surgery outcome.
-However, the long-term effects of this approach have remained unclear.
+However, the long-term effect of this approach remains unclear.